 Do you include an engagement shoot?

-Yes, if couples wish to have one this can easily be arranged, either at my studio and gardens or on location or indeed at their chosen Bijou wedding venue.
+Yes, if couples wish to have an engagement shoot this can easily be arranged, either at my studio and gardens or on location or indeed at their chosen Bijou wedding venue.
+Couples often like to select their favourite image from the shoot and have it mounted for their guests to sign at their wedding.
+I then have it beautifully framed for them.

 How long after the wedding will the couple receive their proofs?